Changing your child’s environment: what does it mean?

-- Move fragile or expensive items out of sight and reach of little fingers – this is important for safety as well as good behaviour.
+- Move fragile or expensive items out of sight and reach – this is important for safety as well as good behaviour.

 - Make sure screens like tablets and TVs are off when you need your child to focus on something like getting ready for school in the morning.